almachelouche/middleman/content/email/AU/Welcome/013 Template Refresh/welcome_escape.md

 	text = '''DISCLAIMERS:
 				<br /> <br />
                 1. 'Peace of Mind' Service Inspection expires after 5,000km's or 4 months after delivery of your new Ford (whichever is first). <br /><br />
                 2. Available at participating dealers on scheduled services or overnight warranty repairs.
 Private and Blue, Silver and Gold Business Fleet customers only.
-Booking required.
+Booking may be required.
 See <a href="https://www.ford.com.au/owners/service/t-and-c/" name="terms3" style="text-decoration:underline; color:#91a4b1">www.ford.com.au/owners/service/t-and-c</a> for full terms.<br /><br />'''

 [[module]]
 path='email_modules/footer/au/online'